exAClior/LWAProj/README.md

 this information in a Redis server, upon the request of an RPC call, it will retrieve these information and send to scalica for display.

-source http://www.albertauyeung.com/post/python-matrix-factorization/
+Matcher_server also functions as the requester client as it requests stream info from the server source http://www.albertauyeung.com/post/python-matrix-factorization/